greeshmasunil10/DBServer/README.md

 # DBSystem
-A small database server in python for manging customer data
+A small database server in python for mangaing customer data.